cyrille-artho/modbat/src/test/scala/modbat/tutorial/README.md

 * Can you see a pattern and find the flaw in the model?
 * Hint: You need to consider both the base model (CollectionModel) and the iterator model.

-## A complex model: ListIterator with modifications
+## A more complex model: ListIterator with modifications

 The Java list iterator supports all concept that its universal cousin, iterator supports, and then some: